nazimboudeffa/trading-mql5-scripts/README.md

 # MQL5 Scripts

-This is some scripts am learning from the excellent YouTube channel [MQL5 Tutorials](https://www.youtube.com/channel/UCokIBdJXNOSOeYkKDvENWYA)
+This is some scripts am learning from

+- the excellent YouTube channel [MQL5 Tutorials](https://www.youtube.com/channel/UCokIBdJXNOSOeYkKDvENWYA)
+- the book introduction to mql5

 Please follow what it is said or use them at your own risk.
 So I put a GNU GPL v3.0 to make sure that you take it seriously